bndtools/bndtools.github.io/repositories.md

 Fixed Index Repositories
 ------------------------

+**Note!
+This Repository type is Deprecated and will be removed at some point.
+Please use the OSGi Repository**

 This repository can use an index file which is located anywhere, so long as the location can be addressed in the form of a URL.
 For example the index can be located on the local filesystem and addressed via a `file:` URL, or it can be located on a remote HTTP(s) server.
 The locations of the actual resources -- i.e. JAR files -- is specified by URLs embedded in the index file itself, and so they can also be either local or remote.
 In the case of remote index and/or resources, a local cache is used to avoid repeated downloads and to enable offline builds.

 A Fixed Index repository cannot be modified from within bnd or Bndtools.